Odontomachus bauri: Foraging behavior

-O. bauri has a polydomous nest structure in which there are multiple nests for a single colony.
-This characteristic was confirmed when researchers observed that many neighboring nests do not fight with one another, but nests which are more than 10 m apart would be highly aggressive towards one another.
-Additionally, there were many times which observers saw trap jaw ants sharing food amongst their neighbors.
+O. bauri has a Polydomous nest structure in which there are multiple nests for a single colony.
+This characteristic was confirmed when researchers observed that many neighboring nests do not fight with one another, but nest which are more than 10 m apart would be highly aggressive towards one another.
+Additionally, there were many times which observers seen trap jaw ants sharing food among their colony members.

 Nests are usually small, roughly less than 200 ants.
 The foraging areas between each family of nests are strictly defined.
 O. bauri has been observed staying within the same area while foraging, because it would not dare step into its neighbor's foraging area.

 O. bauri usually spends its time below the leaf litter, classifying it as a leaf-litter ant.
 It is also widely known as a generalist predator.
 A few of O. bauri’s common prey include worms, spiders, termites, ants, butterflies, flies, and beetles.
 Usually prey would be around 3 mm and 4 mm in length.
 The most common prey O. bauri enjoys are soft bodied, for example, termites and wood lice.
 O. bauri is able to “exploit a food resource largely unavailable to other ants”.
 This was determined after a researcher found remnants of Nasuitermes a type of termite that as a defense will discharge material that irritates and can block the predator's sensory organs.
 Finding parts of this type of termite prove that the mandibles of O. bauri are able to combat prey which is chemically protected.

 Workers are observed returning to places where they had previously found food.
 The foraging success for an individual, which is measured by how many workers return with prey, would be 28%.
 About 41% of the workers who were returning from foraging were empty handed and the other 31% had no prey or the prey was too small to be distinguished.